 Volvo - Volvo P1800

 Volvo P1800 tyre size was originally 165R15.
-But by the end of production the Volvo 1800 ES Coupe was fitted by the factory with the wider 185/70R15 size, which is the same diameter as the 165R15 size.
-Blockley produces both these 165VR15 and 185/70VR15 tyre sizes - see full details below:
+But by the end of production the Volvo 1800 ES Coupe was fitted by the factory with the same diameter but wider 185/70R15 size.
+Blockley produces both these 165VR15 and 185/70VR15 tyre sizes - see full details of these Volvo P1800 tyre size options at the links below:

 Blockley Products for Volvo Volvo P1800